 Core Terms of Reference for each HE Committee will be agreed by CQMC, but Colleges may supplement these.
 The core common purposes of College HE Committees include the interpretation of Consortium quality assurance policies and procedures and ensuring that there are appropriate College procedures for: considering External Examiner and External Verifier reports; considering Annual Monitoring and Evaluation Reports; monitoring action plans contained within Annual Monitoring and Evaluation reports.
-Links with the University are strengthened through the role of the Director of Academic Quality Assurance & Enhancement (or alternate from the Centre for Academic Quality Assurance), who chairs CQMC.
+Links with the University are strengthened through the role of the Director of Academic Quality Assurance (or alternate from the Academic Quality team in the Centre for Education and Student Success), who chairs CQMC.
 He or she is an ex-officio member of each College HE Committee.
 Additionally, a Key Account Manager (KAM) is appointed by the University to act as the strategic liaison between it and the Consortium Colleges to ensure that there is satisfaction on both sides and to explore opportunities for new developments.
 He or she is a member of each College HE Committee